- Intangible heritage

 Nowadays, only four women of retirement age are the pillars of the unique tradition of Bubnivka ceramics ornamental paintings.
 They are honored masters of folk art - Frosyna Mishchenko (born in 1926, the niece of the Herasemenko brothers) (photo of Mishchenko), Tetiana Shpak (born in 1947), Valentyna Zhyvko (born in 1950) and Tetiana Dmytrenko (born in 1957).

-Thousands of their products are used in everyday life not in Ukraine only, but in Canada, Czech Republic, Slovakia, Turkey, China, etc. Along with the glory of the master-ceramists, the problem of continuing the tradition of Bubnivka pottery painting by young followers is crucial.
 Therefore, in May 2018, the tradition of ornamental painting of Bubnivka ceramics was included into the National List of Elements of the Intangible Cultural Heritage of Ukraine, which envisages the implementation of measures for its protection by Vinnytsia Regional Center of Folk Art and Vinnytsia Center of the National Union of Masters of Folk Art of Ukraine.

 The art of a single village.
 Bubnivka ceramics from Novoselivka village, Haysyn district.
 Interview with the honored craftswomen of folk art Frosyna Mishchenko and Tetiana Shpak.
 Pottery Workshop by Frosyna Mishchenko.
 Excursion to the Bubnivka Museum of Pottery.